openstreetmap/merkaartor/HACKING.md

 You might have noticed the strange naming convention for variables.
 They are often prefixed with a definite or indefinite article, like aLayer and theLayer.
 It's been in Merkaartor since the very beginning of the Git history.
-I know nothing about it, so if you have seen it elsewhere, let me know!

-My best bet, based on some observation and common sense is that theVariable would represent the same object during its lifetime. aVariable could change objects, for example if it's used in a loop, iterating over layers.

-I don't expect anyone to keep this notation in new code, but it might be a good idea in some cases.
+The exact meaning in Merkaartor is still a bit cloudy, and I don't expect anyone to keep this notation in new code, but it might be a good idea in some cases.
 However, I will not accept commits that try to change this notation just for the sake of changing.

+A possible representation was given by @PeterMortensen (see [issue #184 on github](https://github.com/openstreetmap/merkaartor/issues/184) for a bit more details)

+One example was in the commercial C++ framework Think Class Library (TCL), bundled with the THINK C compiler.
+TCL was similar to Qt, for creating GUI-based applications, etc. This was in the early 1990s for MacOS (before both Mac OS X and PowerPC).

+It used the definite or indefinite article prefix, the indefinite for parameter names of a function and the definite for scalar member variables (not class instances).
+It also used the "its" prefix for members that were class instances (this was before references in C++, so all access to class instances were through pointers).
+If I remember correctly, this was to indicate ownership (responsibility for destruction, etc.).

+The TCL framework also had the convention of "I" for second-level initialisation of objects after creation (possibly due to limitations in the compiler support of C++ features - I don't remember).